cameron-wags/rainbow_csv.nvim/README.md

 specify csv delimiter manualy: execute command `:RainbowDelim` and character under the cursor will be used as csv delimiter for columns highlighting.

+Rainbow csv supports Column-editing mode.
+It provides transposed view on csv table.
+In this mode you can delete, swap and clone columns.

 Another feature of Rainbow CSV is to provide information about current csv column.
 Column numbers are available for every csv data file.
 If csv data file columns have associated names, user can put them in a special *Header* file.